Irritant diaper dermatitis: Urine

 Although wetness alone has the effect of macerating the skin, softening the stratum corneum, and greatly increasing susceptibility to friction injury, urine has an additional impact on skin integrity because of its effect on skin pH.
 While studies show that ammonia alone is only a mild skin irritant, when urea breaks down in the presence of fecal urease it increases pH because ammonia is released, which in turn promotes the activity of fecal enzymes such as protease and lipase.
 These fecal enzymes increase the skin's hydration and permeability to bile salts which also act as skin irritants.

 There is no substantial difference in rates of diaper rash in conventional disposable diaper wearers and reusable cloth diaper wearers.
 "Babies wearing superabsorbent disposable diapers with a central gelling material have fewer episodes of diaper dermatitis compared with their counterparts wearing cloth diapers.
 However, keep in mind that superabsorbent diapers contain dyes that were suspected to cause allergic contact dermatitis (ACD)."
-Whether wearing cloth or disposable diapers they should be changed frequently to prevent diaper rash, even if they don't feel wet.
+Whether wearing cloth or disposable diapers they should be changed frequently to prevent diaper rash, even if they do not feel wet.
 To reduce the incidence of diaper rash, disposable diapers have been engineered to pull moisture away from the baby's skin using synthetic non-biodegradable gel.
 Today, cloth diapers can use newly available superabsorbent microfiber cloth placed in a pocket with a layer of light permeable material that contacts the skin.
 This design serves to pull moisture away from the skin in to the microfiber cloth.
-This technology is now widely used in commercial pocket cloth diapers brands in developed markets.
+This technology is now widely used in commercial pocket cloth diaper brands in developed markets.